Kong/docs.konghq.com/app/0.13.x/getting-started/adding-consumers.md

   </ol>
 </div>

-In the last section, we learned how to add plugins to Kong, in this section we're going to learn how to add consumers to your Kong instances.
-Consumers are associated to individuals using your API, and can be used for tracking, access management, and more.
+In the last section, we learned how to add plugins to Kong.
+In this section we're going to learn how to add consumers to your Kong instances.
+Consumers are associated to individuals using your API and can be used for tracking, access management, and more.

 **Note:** This section assumes you have [enabled][enabling-plugins] the